duydd25031999/TC_note/Software Development/Scrum_Questions.md

 ### scrum-event-3

-**Q:** Why is a Sprint considered a container for all Scrum Events, and how does this structure support product development?
+**Q:** {Scan} Why is a Sprint considered a container for all Scrum Events, and how does this structure support product development?

 - Vietnamese outline:
   - Question: Vì sao Sprint là container chứa tất cả Scrum Event?